 Now, what else is part of the Thanksgiving feast?
 The stuffing.
 Yes, that’s a great source of calories.
 Bread and pork make up a good part of the traditional stuffing.
 The bread is a carbohydrate.
 The pork is meat and lots of fat.
 Not exactly the best combination.

 So what’s the healthier alternative?
-Try using fruits and herbs for the stuffing instead.
+Try using fruits and herbs for the stuffing instead, or vegetables grilled with a top quality grill as it would make them much more scrumptious to eat along with your Thanksgiving feast.
 There’s a tasty recipe combining apples with various herbs.
 There’s some bread in the recipe, too.
 You can improve that by using whole wheat bread.
 Whole wheat bread has got lots more fiber and vitamins than white bread which is actually a food stripped of a lot of nutrients for the sake of looks and taste.

 Besides the turkey, there are side dishes.
 Some people load the table with side dishes made up of more meat dishes.
 Not a good idea for healthy eating.
 Cook side dishes made up of vegetables.
 There are many types of vegetables with different colors, tastes, and textures to add a lot of variety to the table fare.
 Think of ways to combine, say, green kale with white cauliflower and red carrots.